CryptoAssetRecovery/arbitrex/README.md

 I hope Im not forgetting anything, Im doing this from memory at like 12 AM lol.

 ## Roadmap (notes from an impromptu meeting)
-- TODO: Complete and fix up the test suite
+- TODO: Complete and fix up the test suite (feel free to delete the ones that are already there and broken)

 - TODO: Add parameter options to the backtest configuration page
     - And the backtest results page